Abhignya02/git_Notes/README.md

-Files consists of clear and concise information on git and github.
+Files consists of clear and concise information on git and github along with commands